IraSoro/peri/CONTRIBUTING.md

    ]);
    ```

-8. Submit a Pull Request with the translated file.
+8. Make a Pull Request with the translated file.

 ### Guidelines